How we manage your homeowners or condominium association in Carlyle District

-We require that the tenant abide by all community and association covenants.
-To help us in this duty, we need the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the tenant abide by all community and association rules.
+To help us in this endeavor, we ask that the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
-Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to turn in the old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-a free reference for rental investors in Carlyle District
+a good source for rental investors in Carlyle District

-- Before you move a tenant into your investment in Carlyle District
+- Before you move a tenant into your rental property in Carlyle District

 - Collections and evictions